galtay/nvidia_drivers/README.md

     sudo sed -i -e 's/#GRUB_TERMINAL/GRUB_TERMINAL/g' /etc/default/grub
     sudo update-grub

+Restart the computer to allow these changes to take effect.
+When it boots back up, follow the steps below to install the driver.

   * Go to the
     [Nvidia Driver Download](http://www.nvidia.com/Download/index.aspx)
     and find the right driver.
 Download the file to your machine